Knowledge bases

 Query knowledge

 Once indexed, agents can query the knowledge base through the MCP server.
-The MCP tools handle embedding the query, performing similarity search, and returning relevant chunks.
+The MCP tool for knowledge search handles embedding the query, performing similarity search, and returning relevant chunks.

 Next steps